markgordon22/Jerseys-for-tims/README.md

 ### Navbar

 The navbar for Jerseys for Tims includes separate designs - one for mobile and tablet devices and the other design for larger devices such as desktop.
 Simarliy, in the walkthrough project, Boutique Ado supplied by Code Institute, for smaller devices I incorporated Bootstrap's [collapsible toggler](https://getbootstrap.com/docs/4.1/components/navbar/#external-content), the user to the site can be redirected to the main componenents in a drop-down view.
 The items in the dropdown menu are identical to the ones in the navbar on desktop view.
-The company logo is present to be a link to the home page of the aswell as the home link on the top of the dropdown list via the hamburger icon from bootstrap.
+The company logo is present to be a link to the home page aswell as the home link on the top of the dropdown list via the hamburger icon from bootstrap.
 There is also a search icon and a My Account link, where users of the site can register, sign in or view their profile.
 The user can always view their current spending by the bag displaying the total amount of the items purchased which is posible to view on every page of Jerseys for Tims

 Navbar
 ![image](uximages/navbar.png)